 Welcome to the Carnival of Personal Finance, 19th edition!
 You are visiting Consumerism Commentary, a website where I discuss my personal finances with links to related news with commentary every once in a while.
-Here is a little about me and this website.
 You can browse my latest updates or start with the “Best Of Consumerism Commentary” which is in need of some updating.

 Thank you so much to everyone who submitted an article to this week’s Carnival.
 The Carnival was previously hosted here in August and in June.
 For past editions or more information, view the Carnival of Personal Finance information page.
 And now, here are the submissions.